bioboot/demo2-github/JustOneThing.md

 **Elizabeth**: I cloned myForkedCopy (with a repository) into my git_class folder (which also has a repository)... do we have to be careful about nesting like that?
 **Nick**: Why couldn't we get free lunch everyday? :(
 **Nick**: Test2
+**DEB**:  Git is really confusing for naive learners like me, but its awesome!